ZoneMinder/zoneminder/README.txt

 o     New Filter Operators.
 Two new filter operators and their inverse have been added.
-You can now indicate whether a value is in a set of other values, for example `cat' is in the set of  `cat,  dog,  cow,  horse'.
-You  can  also  use  regular expressions so `cat' matches `^c.*'.
-The `not in set' and `not matches' operators are also available.
+You can now indicate whether a value is in a set of other values, for example 'cat' is in the set of  'cat,  dog,  cow,  horse'.
+You  can  also  use  regular expressions so 'cat' matches '^c.*'.
+The 'not in set' and 'not matches' operators are also available.

 o     Additional Scales.
 Enhancements to the scaling algorithm